Easy Apple Crisp Recipe

 - 1/4 teaspoon baking powder

-In a medium size bowl add the sugar, flour, salt, and cinnamon.
+- In a large size bowl add the sugar, flour, salt, and cinnamon.
 Mix to combine.
 Add the sliced apples and toss to coat.

-Transfer the sugar coated apples to a greased* 9 inch square pan.
+- Transfer the sugar coated apples to the prepared baking dish.

-Remove from oven.
-Serve warm with a scoop of vanilla ice cream, yum!
+- Remove from oven.
+Serve warm with a scoop of vanilla ice cream.